Edaravone/Radicut/Radicava

 Latest News

 May 2022 - The FDA announced that oral edaravone (Radicava-ORS) has been approved for use in the US.
-You can read more here.
+You can find out more here

 Jan 2022 - Mitsubishi Tanabe Pharma America announced FDA acceptance of a New Drug Application.
-You can read more about it here.
+You can find out more here.

 Dec 2021 - Mitsubishi Tanabe Pharma America announced the results of the Phase 3 trial.
-You can read more about the results here.
+You can read more here

 Resources